 What’s a Float Trip?

 As far as what to float on goes, you’ve got a lot of flexibility.
-Canoes and kayaks are common.
-As are inner tubes, rafts and even livestock tanks.
+Canoes and kayaks are common, as well as inner tubes, rafts, and even livestock tanks.
 You’ve heard the saying — whatever floats your boat…

-As a general rule, innertubes and rafts are good for floats under six miles and will travel at rates of a mile per hour or less.
+Generally, innertubes and rafts are good for floats under six miles and will travel at rates of a mile per hour or less.
 Canoes and kayaks are better for longer float trips, including overnight trips.
-If you’re floating with a dog, you definitely want to use a boat.
+If you’re floating with a dog, you want to use a boat.
 Ditto if you have a lot of gear.

-So, once you’ve figured out your time limitations and figured out your floating apparatus.
-You need to choose a Missouri river to float on, arrange for transportation, and, if applicable, figure out where you’ll be spending the night.
-Fortunately, the most popular Missouri rivers for floating also feature dozens of campgrounds, vacation rentals, hotels, and outfitters to make planning your trip super easy.
+So, once you’ve figured out your time limitations and figured out your floating apparatus, you need to choose a Missouri river to float on, arrange for transportation, and, if applicable, figure out where you’ll be spending the night.

 What Should I Bring on a Float Trip?